Introduction to the Shock Response Spectrum (SRS)

 Back to: Shock Response Spectrum (SRS)

-In the research and development stages of manufacturing, shock testing helps determine the performance of a test item during and after a transient event.
+In the research and development stages of manufacturing, shock testing helps define the performance of a test article during and after a transient event.
 A classical shock test employs regular shock pulses with a set acceleration over time.
 However, unidirectional classical pulses cannot replicate many transient events that occur in the real world.

-The shock response spectrum (SRS) is a tool for complex shock testing.
-It is a mathematical model that allows test engineers to examine the theoretical response of their device under test (DUT) in the event of a shock.
+The shock response spectrum (SRS) is a tool for evaluating the effect of complex shock.
+It is a mathematical model that allows engineers to examine the theoretical response of their device under test (DUT) in the event of a shock.
 Examples of “complex” events—i.e., high-frequency and multidirectional—include earthquakes, rocket separation, and shipboard shock.
-Testing software synthesizes a pulse to simulate a transient event and models the DUT’s theoretical response.

 Development of the SRS